saikrishnags05/Project-for-Data-to-Decisions/RPlots/R_plots.md

 The below graph displays the average time taken for enrollment within Nebraska for HFS, over the past ten years.
 We notice:

-HFS should seek to understand why location is closely coupled to missing appointments.
-This might be related to particular locations being more difficult to access, such as difficult traffic or limited parking.
-On the other hand, each location might have very different populations, whether via ethnicity or financial differences that provide different levels of privilege, which in turn affect the client’s ability to allocate time for appointments.
-Further research should seek to understand what about location or the clients that visit these locations affect missed appointments.

 - There are few facilities where it is taking more time to enroll for a person compared to the previous year.
 - Most of the facilities conduct events on Mental Health
 - We can also tell that the entire enrollment process is late in all the regions in Nebraska when it is compared to previous years